phenology/cgc/manuscript/joss_cgc_paper.md

 - 5th percentile;
 - 95th percentile;

-CGC searches for the optimal $k$ value within a given range, using the Silhouette coefficient [@Rousseeuw:1987] as the measure.
-The optimal $k$ is identified as the value with the highest Silhouette coefficient.
+The CGC searches for the optimal k value is selected within a given range, using the Silhouette metric coefficient [@Rousseeuw:1987].

 # Software package overview
 The CGC software is structured in the following main modules: